-Examples of multisensory learning tasks requiring the cerebellum are most well studied in the motor domain.
-Delay eyeblink conditioning (Raymond et al., 1996) is a form of multisensory learning, in which an initially neutral stimulus (e.g. a tone or a light flash) becomes associated with a strong teaching stimulus (corneal airpuff or periorbital shock) that, by itself, evokes an unconditioned blink response.
-The unconditioned stimulus is conveyed to cerebellar cortex and nuclei via the inferior olive and its climbing fibers.
+via the inferior olive and its climbing fibers.
 Neutral (conditioned) stimuli are conveyed to the cerebellum via the mossy fiber pathway.
 After hundreds of closely timed pairings of conditioned and unconditioned stimuli, eventually the conditioned stimulus alone evokes a blink at the predicted time of the unconditioned stimulus.
-In this paradigm, different modalities (e.g. corneal airpuff and tone) are associated with one another.
-The cerebellum plays a similar role in vestibuloocular reflex gain adaptation (vestibular input and retinal slip signal).
+In this paradigm, different modalities (e.g., corneal airpuff and tone) are associated with one another.
+The cerebellum plays a similar role in vestibulo-ocular reflex gain adaptation (vestibular input and retinal slip signal).

-In the case of social learning, making sensory discriminations and predictions is important because most sensory information has little intrinsic social valence (Cohn and Tronick, 1987).
-A mother's smile is unlikely to be intrinsically rewarding to a baby, but instead must be paired with other information such as food or touch (Stack and Muir, 1992).
+In the case of social learning, making sensory discriminations and predictions is important because most sensory information initially has little intrinsic social valence (Cohn and Tronick, 1987).
+A mother's smile is unlikely to be intrinsically rewarding to a new baby, but instead must be paired with other information such as food or touch (Stack and Muir, 1992).
+Similarly, play also delivers social reward whose value must be learned (Panksepp et al., 1984).
 It has been postulated that in autism, difficulties attending to socially salient stimuli may arise from an impairment of assigning reward to the stimuli (Dawson et al., 2002).
-Broadly, the cerebellum's potential role in acquiring the ability to associate a sensory pattern with an innately rewarding or aversive event, can contribute to information processing - and even drive learning - in the neocortex.
+Broadly, the cerebellum's potential role in acquiring the ability to associate a sensory pattern with an innately rewarding or aversive event, can contribute to information processing-and even drive learning-in the neocortex.
 Such a role is potentially supported by the monosynaptic projections that lead from the cerebellar nuclei to VTA.

-For associating an innately rewarding stimulus with other sensory events, a principal computational function of the cerebellum might be that of detecting closely-timed associations.
+For associating an innately rewarding stimulus with other sensory events, a principal computational function of the cerebellum might be that of detecting closely timed associations.
 Eyeblink conditioning and vestibulo-ocular reflex gain control have specific timing requirements for the instructive (climbing fiber) stimulus to come within a few tenths of a second after the learned (mossy fiber) stimulus.
-This timing relationship is reflected in the temporal order requirements for parallel fiber-Purkinje cell long-term depression (LTD; Wang et al., 2000).
-Thus a major computational function of the cerebellum in social learning might be the ability to associate a fast social cue (sensory feedback) with a reward-outcome.
+This timing relationship is reflected in the temporal order requirements for parallel fiber-Purkinje cell synaptic plasticity (Wang et al., 2000).
+Thus, a major computational function of the cerebellum in social learning might be the ability to associate a fast social cue (sensory feedback) with a reward outcome.
 In this way, the role of cerebellum in processing timing information across sensory modalities (D'Angelo and De Zeeuw, 2009) might be of specific relevance for social learning.

 Cerebellar supervised learning has also been proposed as a means of acquiring internal models (both forward and inverse) about the environment (Wolpert et al., 1998).
-The cerebral cortex can also learn predictive models of the environment, but it does so using a very different circuit architecture, one that is rich in loops and recurrent excitation.
+The cerebral cortex can also learn predictive models of the environment, but it does so using very different circuit architecture, one that is rich in loops and recurrent excitation.
 Due to these markedly contrasting architectures, it has been proposed that the cerebellar and cerebral cortex differ in their learning algorithm, with the cerebellum performing supervised learning, while the cerebral cortex performs unsupervised learning (Doya, 1999).
-The cerebellum thus may play a complementary functional role to neocortex, regardless of modality.
-If the two structures were suited for different types of learning, cerebello-thalamo-cortical loops would provide a substrate for tasks to be processed by two very different architectures working together.
-Such a hybrid architecture is potentially quite powerful, as it could combine the strengths of the two respective learning approaches.
+The cerebellum thus may play a complementary functional role to neocortex, whether in motor or nonmotor function (Ito, 2008).
+If the cerebellum and neocortex are suited for different types of learning, cerebello-thalamo-cortical loops would provide a substrate for tasks to be processed by two very different architectures working together.
+Such hybrid architecture is potentially quite powerful, as it could combine the strengths of the two respective learning approaches.